NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/sdr_asset_details_images.png" alt="SDR Asset Details Description."></a>
 </figure>

-This allows you to read the full description in a more user-friendly format.
-Note that the images imported into GEE may have some slight differences from the data downloaded from the data portal.
-For example, note that the reflectance data in GEE is scaled by 100.
-We highly encourage you to explore the description and associated documentation for the data products on the NEON data portal as well (eg. <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">DP3.30006.001</a>) for relevant information about the data products, how they are generated, and other pertinent details.

-You can also click on the `IMAGES` tab to explore all the available NEON images for that data product.
+You can click on the  **IMAGES** tab to explore all the available NEON images for that data product.
 Some of the text may be cut off in the default view, but if you click in one of the table values the table will expand.
 This table summarizes individual sites and years that are available for the SDR Image Collection.
 The ImageID provides the path to read in an individual image.

-In the next step, we will show how to use this path to pull in a single file.
+Note that the images imported into GEE may have some slight differences from the data downloaded from the data portal.
+We highly encourage you to explore the description and associated documentation for the data products on the NEON data portal as well (eg. <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">DP3.30006.001</a>) for relevant information about the data products, how they are generated, and other pertinent details.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/1a_intro_aop_gee/sdr_asset_details_images.png">